berniemanu/kickstarter-analysis/README.md

 * US Theatre kickstarter campaigns with goals averaging $5K have been successful compared to campaigns with goals averaging $10K.

-* Edinburgh Frinch Festival analysis showed that campaigns with goals averaging $2K have been fully pledged with average donations ranging from $33-$51.
+* Edinburgh Fringe Festival analysis showed that campaigns with goals averaging $2K have been fully pledged with average donations ranging from $33-$51.

 * Overall 25% of the campaign have no backers.
 Median campaign goals have been around $2K.